-Note: When you enable Timeline snapping without any modes, the Playhead and timeline items will only snap to special tick marks on the timeline ruler.
-These tick marks appear depending on the zoom level of the Timeline.
+Note: When you enable Timeline snapping without any modes, the Playhead and timeline items will only snap to special tick marks on the Timeline ruler.
+These tick marks appear depending on the zoom level of the timeline.

-Zooming In and Out of the Timeline
+Zooming Timeline In and Out

 The Timeline zoom controls appear as below: